sansajn/bullet-physics-starter/readme.md

 # bullet physics starter

+> **note**: this is copy of [bullet physics starter](https://sansajn.github.io/post/2020/12/22/bullet-physics-starter.html) article

-In the following text we present [*Bullet*][Bullet] library starter sample with an object falling towards ground under the gravity force.
+In the following text we present [*Bullet*][Bullet] physics starter with an object falling towards ground under the gravity force sample.

 ### content